Components Or Parts Of Stairs:

-The different components of stairs are described below:
+The different parts of stairs are as follows:

 It is a combination of tread and riser which permits ascent and descent from one floor to another.